madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 too restrictive!
 We want to be able to merge heaps of different ranks and to produce a heap of rank not identical to the input heaps.

-Let's say that we gave up on the type class and decided to define all the operations at the top-level.
+Let's say that we gave up on the typeclass and decided to define all the operations at the top-level.
 Then we could give `merge`{.haskell} the type `SafeHeap rank1 a -> SafeHeap rank2 a -> SafeHeap (Fx rank1 rank2) a`{.haskell}.
 Here `Fx`{.haskell} is some type-level function.
 This allows inputting heaps of